PhD Opportunity: Lightning and the Chemical Origin of Life

 Requirements:

-- prior research experience (with at least 1 publication)
+- prior research experience (preferably with publication)

-- an overall GPA of above 3.3/4.0 (or top 15% in your class)
+- an overall GPA of above 3.3/4.0 (or > 83/100 or top 15% in your class)

 How to apply: